 - Assumes \$7 million invested via Historic Tax Credits.
 This goes directly toward rehabilitation of the historic Domes. - Assumes \$15 million in New Market Tax Credits.
-Twenty one percent (21%) of this remains as working capital; the balance of \$11.85 million is a loan repaid from enterprise subsidiary revenues at the end of seven years. - Assumes \$5 million in PACE Energy Tax Credits.
+Twenty one percent (21%) of this remains as working capital; the balance of \$11.85 million is a loan repaid from enterprise subsidiary revenues at the end of seven years. - Assumes \$5 million in PACE loan for energyreducing use.